Jax imports

 filename = "./data/groel_5w0s_scattering_potential.mrc"

-# Read template into a FourierVoxelGridPotential
+# ... read into a FourierVoxelGridPotential

-real_voxel_grid, voxel_size = read_array_with_spacing_from_mrc(filename)
+real_voxel_grid, voxel_size = read_array_from_mrc(filename, loads_spacing=True)

-# ... now, instantiate the pose.
+# Now, instantiate the pose.
 Angles are given in degrees

 pose = cxs.EulerAnglePose(